HACManchester/documentation/docs/Telegram.md

 - [Windows Phone](https://telegram.org/dl/wp)

 You will need a phone number to sign up for Telegram.
-This is kept private and hidden from other Telegram users by default.
+This is kept private and hidden from other Telegram users by default, although other Telegram users who already have your phone number in their address book will be notified that you have joined Telegram.

 ## Notifications